-As a full time student, Advanced Ministry Training (AMT) classes are five week courses that provide a deeper understanding in areas such as children’s ministry, preaching, intercession, business and career ministry, and more.
+As a full time student, Advanced Ministry Training (AMT) classes are available throughout the year that provide a deeper understanding in areas such as children’s ministry, preaching, intercession, business and career ministry, and more.

-Tracks are year-long classes that students can take instead of AMTs.
-These courses provide a more in depth focus on specific topics such as worship, creative arts, school planting, coaching, and more.
+Tracks are in-depth classes that students can take in place of AMTs.
+These courses provide a more intensive focus on specific topics such as worship, creative arts, school planting, coaching, and more.
 Some Tracks are designed to continue through Second Year.

 Students learn in large group sessions of 650 (Second Year) to 1,300 (First Year) students, classes of 20-200 people, Revival Groups of 60–70 people, small groups of 5 (First Year), and on their own.